 Taxis are also plentiful around the border area.
 After crossing, walk to the road and you’ll see taxis drive by regularly looking for passengers.
 You’ll also find taxi stands located throughout the city.

 Taking a taxi is probably the most convenient transportation option between Tijuana and Rosarito because you can stay in the same vehicle all the way to your destination.
 The driver will drop you off right outside your hotel.
 You don’t have to make transfers or walk.
-You also don’t have to deal with the hassles of driving yourself.
+You also don’t have to deal with the hassles of driving in Mexico yourself.

 Taking a taxi is particularly convenient if you’re walking across the border.
 You can catch a cab directly from the border in Tijuana to Rosarito.
 After crossing, continue walking down the path until you reach the first street with traffic.